-Arlington is focused on diversifying its economy and attracting fast growth technology companies focused in cyber-security, financial tech, education tech, big data/cloud computing, and energy.
+Arlington is focused on diversifying its economy and attracting fast-growing technology companies focused in cybersecurity, data analytics, e-commerce, edtech, fintech, green IT, healthcare IT, national security IT and robotics.
 We recognize that capital is key to successfully scaling start-ups so that experienced entrepreneurs can develop their products, hire top talent, generate sales and identify distribution channels.

 The program is backed by an economic development incentive fund of $1 million.
 The goal of the program is to build on efforts to expand and diversify the local economy and attract new investment to Arlington.